tushar-sharma/tushar-sharma.github.io/_posts/2015-08-22-people-programming.md

 .mysubheading{font-family:"Lucida Grande", Tahoma;font-size:10px;font-weight:lighter;font-variant:normal;text-transform:uppercase;color:#666;margin-top:10px;text-align:center!important;letter-spacing:.3em}
 </style>

-Imagine a sunset, with a tired sun sinking over a meadow.
+<p>Imagine a sunset, with a tired sun sinking over a meadow.
 The chirping of birds steals your attention as they return to their homes.
-And while the sun disappears, you sink back and relish your sourrounding.
+And while the sun disappears, you sink back and relish your sourrounding.</p>

 Well the sunset is beautiful because it's obvious to your eyes.
 Similarly programming is beautiful for those who enjoy it.
-Below is the poem which which eulogises lisp programming language<sup><a href='#fn:1' rel='footnote'>1</a></sup> but it may be bland for those who have no experience with lisp.<!-- truncate_here -->
+Below is the poem which which eulogises lisp programming language, but it may be bland for those who have no experience with lisp.<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>